Beard Powder, or what it really is; the simple food-grade diatomaceous earth – is getting to become quite a topic around the beard scene.

 I bought into the beard powder hype some years ago but was wise enough to actually buy diatomaceous earth at $2 per pound instead of 10x more from the beard powder marketers.

 Did it work?
 Well, not in any significant crazy manner.
-I felt that my beard grew slightly faster during the use of the silica-rich D.E, but it’s nothing comparable to the effects of minoxidil on facial hair growth.
+I felt that my beard grew slightly faster during the use of the silica-rich D.E, but it’s nothing compared to the effects of minoxidil on facial hair growth.

 Would I recommend it?
 Maybe, for the $2 per lb, but absolutely not for the ridiculous $15.99 that the “beard powder makes your beard grow!” crowd tries to sell it to you for.
 You could almost buy a nice beard care kit for that money instead.